 Mammals and reptiles take centre stage at Bowra

-October 2014: Renowned for its spectacular birdlife, it was mammals and reptiles that took centre stage at Bowra during our recent two week biological survey.
+October 2014: Renowned for its spectacular birdlife, it was mammals and reptiles that took centre stage at Bowra during our two week biological survey.
 As part of our annual ecological health “audit” of Bowra, AWC ecologists and specialist volunteers conducted a total of 2,640 standard trap nights across funnel, Elliott and pitfall traps and undertook 11 hrs of spotlighting, 10 harp trap nights and 260 camera trap nights.

 A highlight of the survey was the capture of four Giles Planigales (Planigale gilesi) and four Stripe-faced Dunnarts (Sminthopsis macroura), all except one with 6-8 pouch young.
 The survey team also managed to capture by hand an Inland Short-tailed Mouse (Leggadina forresti) on one of the saltbush and cracking clay plains on the southern part of the sanctuary.